Code-Institute-Submissions/gameshow-m1/README.md

 ### Responsive Testing
 [Chrome devtools device mode](https://developers.google.com/web/tools/chrome-devtools/device-mode) was used to test the site’s responsiveness.
 Manual testing was also performed via resizing the browser to review for issues at varying browser screen sizes.

-No known issues were found.
+No known issues were found outside of point 4 in manual testing below.

 ### Manual testing
 1. *Navigation of the site using the navigation links in the header*